-- Of these shares, 8,784 are in a trust with Mrs. Bodine having sole voting and dispositive power. - Of these shares, 27,520 are in a trust with the named stockholder having sole voting and dispositive power.
-3,600 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Bouchein has voting rights but no dispositive rights. - Of these shares, 47,396 are owned jointly with his wife.
-13,734 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Collett has voting rights but no dispositive rights.
+Excludes 8,784 shares held in a trust as to which Mr. Bodine's spouse has sole voting and dispositive power.

+Of these shares, 27,520 are in a trust with the named stockholder having sole voting and dispositive power.
+1,800 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Bouchein has voting rights but no dispositive rights.